OptimNow/finops-mcp-bedrock/README.md

 1. The agent receives user input via the Chainlit interface
 2. It analyzes the input to determine if mathematical operations are needed
-3. When math is required, it uses the MCP tools to perform calculations
+3. When cloud billing data is required, it uses the MCP tools to perform calculations
 4. Results are returned to the user with a detailed explanation

 The ReAct agent is created using `langgraph.prebuilt.create_react_agent()`, which orchestrates the reasoning and tool-use process.